kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### Does CA respect GracefulTermination in scale down?

-CA gives pods at most 1 min graceful termination time.
-If the pod is not stopped within this 1 min the node is deleted anyway.
+CA, from version 0.7, gives pods at most 10 min graceful termination time.
+If the pod is not stopped within these 10 min then the node is deleted anyway.
+Earlier versions of CA gave 1 min or didn't respect graceful termination at all.

 ### How does CA deal with unready nodes in version <= 0.4.0?